ojas-sharma-imperial/ttcpu/README.md

 - Jump Instructions (ie. `JMP`, `JEQ`, `JSR`)
 - Extend Instructions (allowing computed addressing of greater than 4-bits)

-The exact use of these instructions, along with assembly instructions for the ISA are defined in the [ISA documentation](docs/isa.md).
+The exact use of these instructions, along with assembly instructions for the ISA are defined in the [programming guide](docs/programming-guide.md).
+For additional details, including the exact operations of each instruction, refer to the [ISA documentation](docs/isa.md).

 ## External Hardware